AutomationAgent-AI/GenAI.NET/docs/automation.generativeai.application.md

 ### **CreatePromptTool(String, String, String)**

 Creates a prompt tool and adds it to tools collection.
+The input parameters to execute this tool is same as the variables defined in the input template.

 ```csharp
 public static string CreatePromptTool(string name, string description, string template)